OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/README.md

 In the configuration phase of the OPC UA Edge Connector a configuration needs to be applied.
 The configuration contains for example information about the message broker endpoints.
 The software is logging by default to the console.
 The user needs to bring a appropriate Monitoring Service and Management Service in place to be control, observe and operate the software centrally and in large scale.

 ![Operational View](images/operational-view.PNG)

+## Getting started and contribute

+* Please check our documentation: (under construction)
+* Share your thoughts with us in our [Discussion Board](https://github.com/OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/discussions)
+* You found a issue?
+Please create a [GitHub Issue](https://github.com/OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/issues)

+Please respect our contribution guidlines.
+(LINK)

+## Build and installation